Aider-AI/aider/aider/website/docs/usage.md

 {: .tip }
-You'll get the best results if you think about which files need to be edited and add them to the chat.
+You'll get the best results if you think about which files need to be edited, and add just those files to the chat.

 ## LLMs